Technology / Networking

 snmp-server group GROUP1 v3 priv read ALL-ACCESS

 With that line of code, you've created a Group.
-You created GROUP1: it's going to use SNMPv3; it's going to require those looking to access it to authenticate and have encryption; anyone on it will have read-only access; they'll have access to ALL sensors on this device.
+You created GROUP1.
+It's going to use SNMPv3, require those looking to access it to authenticate and have encryption, and allow anyone on it to have read-only access to ALL sensors on this device.

 How to Configure an SNMP User